TimRichter/CartesianSeminar/index.md

-The Potsdam Cartesian Seminar is an open topic weekly seminar that was started in 2000 by Cezar Ionescu and Nicola Botta at the Potsdam Institute of Climate Impact Research and is located at the Institute of Computer Science of the University of Potsdam since 2014.
+The Potsdam Cartesian Seminar is an open topic weekly seminar that was started around 2000 by Cezar Ionescu and Nicola Botta at the Potsdam Institute for Climate Impact Research and is located at the Institute of Computer Science of the University of Potsdam since 2014.
 Guided by the rules René Descartes formulated in his "Discours de la méthode" we aim for a thorough understanding of the texts we read.

-## Current participants
+## Participants
+### Present

-Nikolas Bertrand, Sebastian Böhne, Nicola Botta, Nuria Brede, Georg Duchrau, Tim Richter, Jessica Trebst, Luise Werner, Max Wiedenhöft
+Nikolas Bertrand, Sebastian Böhne, Nicola Botta, Nuria Brede, Georg Duchrau, Cezar Ionescu, Tim Richter, Jessica Trebst, Luise Werner, Max Wiedenhöft
+### Past
+Marc Beilcke, Frederick Brumm, Ingram Jaccard, Henrik Jürges, Manuel Keilmann, Thomas Kern, Christoph Kreitz, Eva Richter, Juliane Scherlitzki, Carla Schreiber, Axel Wiepke

+Guests are always welcome!

 ## Place and time
   Tuesdays, 10-12 am